Loading Dock Truck Accidents and the Law

 How do loading dock accidents happen?

 While the specifics of how these accidents happen vary from case to case, many situations and accidents fall on the shoulders of a careless truck driver.
-We’ve seen intoxicated truck drivers, or drivers that were so exhausted from being out on the road far too long make horrendous, sometimes fatal mistakes.
-In other scenarios, co-employees were careless and told the truck driver the coast was clear to back up when in reality it wasn’t.
+We've seen intoxicated truck drivers, or drivers that were exhausted from being out on the road for far too long, make horrendous, sometimes fatal mistakes.
+In other scenarios, co-employees were careless and told the truck driver the coast was clear to back up when it really wasn't.

 Loading Dock Injuries - What are the Legal Ramifications?

-If you are injured in a loading dock accident, the your legal options may depend entirely upon the relationship between you and the driver and whether or not the driver of the truck was an employee of your company or not.
-If the truck driver works for the same company as you, then your only recourse for restitution is through a work injury claim.
+If you are injured or have lost a family member in a loading dock accident, your legal options may depend entirely upon the relationship between the victim and the driver and whether or not the driver of the truck and the person struck were an employee of the same company or not.
+If the two of them do work for the same company, then your only recourse for compensation is through a work injury claim.
 Texas laws effectively account for two types of work injury claims, determined by the type of insurance coverage that your employer buys.
-Work injury claims are resolved differently if your employer has workers’ compensation insurance, known as a subscriber, or doesn’t, known as a non-subscriber.
+Work injury claims are resolved differently if your employer has workers' compensation insurance, making them what's known as a subscriber, or doesn't, making them a non-subscriber.

 When you're injured by an 18-wheeler while working on a loading dock for an employer that subscribes to workers' compensation insurance, your options for pursuing compensation from the employer are limited to filing a workers' compensation claim with the insurer, if the driver of the 18-wheeler that injured you is a co-employee who is covered under the same policy.
 Here is how a workers' comp claim works: the injured worker is able to file an administrative claim (note: not in court) whereby the workers' comp insurance carrier is only responsible for paying a fraction of the employee's wages while he is incapacitated and for his medical bills.
 Where workers' comp falls short is that it does not allow you to receive compensation for pain and suffering or any other types of damages that you would otherwise be able to receive.